Muhyd33n/Halloween-Candy-Challenge/README.md

 ### 4) Affordable but Popular Choices:

-Pixie Sticks and Tootsie Roll Midgies: Keep costs down while still providing candies that are popular among trick-or-treaters.
-Pixie Sticks is both affordable and liked by those who enjoy candies without distinct flavours.
+Pixie Sticks and Tootsie Roll Midgies: Both are cost-effective options that maintain popularity among trick-or-treaters.
+Tootsie Roll Midgies, with a strong Price-to-Win Ratio of 0.02, offers great value for its 45.74% popularity.
+Pixie Sticks, with a Price-to-Win Ratio of 0.06, is affordable and popular among those who prefer simpler, non-distinct flavored candies.

 ## Summary